felipecbarbosa/felipecbarbosa.github.io/_posts/2022-05-10-developer-marketing.md

 >
 > Create the exact solution you need to engage customers at every step of their journey.
 Twilio is a single platform with flexible APIs for any channel, built-in intelligence, and global infrastructure to support you at scale.

 Quem lê entende o que faz e como faz.
-Até pra quem faz.
+Até para quem faz.
 A Twilio tem a clássica frase "Ask Your Developer".

 Então a parte de comunicação nesse segmento parece mais eficaz quando somos direto-ao-ponto.